-The state's Bureau of Investigation handles criminal background checks for the state and offers them to individuals, employers and qualified organizations.
+A criminal background check in TN in being handled by the state's Bureau of Investigation.
+It offers them to individuals, employers and qualified organizations.
 Tennessee’s court system also allows the general public access to criminal court records through their online portal.
 Users must have the case number, case style, the full name of the subject, or organization.
 This system is free to use by anyone.

 The state is a point of contact for NICS, and gun dealers in the state are required to contact the local Bureau of Investigation (“TBI”) to run a complete background check on anyone wishing to purchase a firearm in the state.
 Anyone convicted of stalking, addicted to alcohol or “mentally defective” is not eligible to purchase guns in Tennessee.
 Private sales are not subject to background checks in the state of Tennessee.
-So far this year, Tennessee has run 618,059 background checks related to the purchase of guns in the state.
+So far this year, Tennessee has run 618,059 gun background checks.
 Of that total, 255,568 were for handguns.

 On average 694,101 gun checks annually are being conducted through NICS in California.

 TN requires certain types of industries and businesses to use background checks when hiring.
 Any employer in the state that serves children, the elderly, and the vulnerable population must use them and cannot hire people with specific types of criminal history in the background report.
 However, the state does not dictate how employers must use them during the hiring process.